-If the cause of the damage is heavy rain and the water leaks through the roof or floods into the basement and the house itself and items inside it are damaged, you should be covered for the cost of the water damage to the interior of your home.
+If the cause of the water damage Los Angeles is heavy rain and the water leaks through the roof or floods into the basement and the house itself and items inside it are damaged, you should be covered for the cost of the water damage to the interior of your home.

 The damage to the belongings inside your home is probably not covered, however; if the roof leak was caused by a tree limb falling on the house, then the damage to your furniture, roof, and interior should be covered to a reasonable extent.

 One of the major causes of water damage to homes, however, is usually not covered.
 This is a flood.
 Unless you have an insurance policy that specifically identifies a flood as a source of damage to the home, you aren’t covered.